 Note: Data is illustrative

 The philosophy behind the Simpson Index is that both of these criteria matter.
 For example, you are probably not a diverse community if only two groups are represented compared with ten groups (i.e., low in richness), and if you have 90 members in one group and one member in each of ten other groups (i.e., low in evenness).
 The index incorporates both of these criteria in a single, clean snapshot of diversity.
 The metric ranges in score from zero to one, where zero represents a complete lack of diversity, and one representing (get ready for it…) infinite diversity!

 Although infinite diversity would be fantastic, in organizations we typically work with demographics that have a limited number of groups, such as ethnicity.
 However, this metric is still useful to HR professionals and their stakeholders because it captures the essence of common diversity measures in a single, reportable number.

 It’s also readily explained to those who want more detail on what the metric actually represents: the probability that two randomly-selected employees are from different groups.
 By monitoring this metric as a supplement to traditional breakdowns, you can now more objectively determine if shifts in representation across your company could be considered increases or decreases in diversity.

-To make calculating this metric even easier for you, download this free spreadsheet and simply enter employee counts for each group of the demographic you’re interested in studying.
+To make calculating this metric even easier for you, download this free spreadsheet or use our Diversity Index Calculator to simply enter employee counts for each group of the demographic you’re interested in studying.
 You can’t change what you don’t measure, so get started now!

 Eric Knudsen is a Manager of People Analytics at Namely, the all-in-one HR, payroll, and benefits platform built for today’s employees.
 Connect with Eric and the Namely team on Twitter, Facebook, and LinkedIn.